 RECURRING COST

 Renewal year pricing: To be mutually agreed upon within 90 days prior to term expiration.
-If no renewal agreement is made, same pricing and terms are renewed unless otherwise cancelled by either party within forty-five (45) days of contract expiration.
+If no renewal agreement is made, same pricing and terms are renewed, the contract is auto renewed at the flat rate of _________ and said flat rate will continue to be charged for _______ years.
+At the conclusion of said renewal period, the parties will agree upon a new flat rate to be charged and the number of years that new flat rate will be charged.
 Recurring fees are: Software License and staging site, billed annually on anniversary date.

 License Limitations and Caps